Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Conclusion

 \section{Conclusion}

-In this paper, we propose the Modality-Unified Label Transfer module to establish high-quality cross-modality pseudo-label associations for training.
-Our MULT lays emphasis on both homogeneous and heterogeneous context structure consistency by instance-wise affinities-guided label transfer.
-Furthermore, we introduce a straightforward yet effective plug-and-play Online Cross-memory Label Refinement module, which simultaneously mitigates the impact of noisy labels and facilitates modality alignment.
-Extensive experiments have demonstrated that our framework outperforms prior state-of-the-art methods. \\ \textbf{Limitation.} One major limitation of this study is there are still inevitable noisy labels from MULT and there is considerable potential for improvement in comparison to the supervised VI-ReID methods.
-In the future, we will investigate more robust cross-modality label association methods.
+In this paper, we propose the Modality-Unified Label Transfer module to establish high-quality cross-modality pseudo-label associations for training from a novel structural consistency perspective.
+Our MULT lays emphasis on preserving both homogeneous and heterogeneous structure information in pseudo-label space by instance-wise affinities-guided label transfer.
+To fully exploit the soft pseudo-labels from MULT, an Alternative Modality-Invariant Representation Learning framework is proposed based on both intra-modality and cross-modality contrastive learning.
+Furthermore, we introduce a straightforward yet effective plug-and-play Online Cross-memory Label Refinement module, which simultaneously mitigates the negative effects of noisy labels and facilitates modality alignment.
+Extensive experiments have demonstrated that our framework outperforms prior state-of-the-art methods.
+In the future, we will investigate more robust cross-modality label association methods based on our proposed MULT, which is the core issue of the unsupervised VI-ReID task.